Little Sisters of the Assumption: Expansion

-In 1880, the first community outside France was established in London, at the request of Cardinal Manning.
+In 1880, the first community outside France was established in London, at the request of Henry Edward Manning.
 Prior to 1921, aspiring young women made their postulancy in France.
 Differences in language and customs sometimes made this rather difficult.
 That year, the congregation purchased Woodlands House near Blackheath, London for a novitiate.
 During the First World War, it had served as a hostel for Belgian refugees.
 During the 1930s, Woodlands' accommodation was expanded by the construction of an adjacent building (today called Mycenae House); the sisters left Blackheath in 1967, relocating to Paddington.

 In 1947, the vicariates of England and Ireland became separate provinces.

-The sisters arrived in Dublin in early 1891, at the request of the chancellor of the Archdiocese, on behalf of Archbishop Walsh.
+The sisters arrived in Dublin in early 1891, at the request of the chancellor of the Archdiocese, on behalf of William Walsh, the Archbishop of Dublin.
 In impoverished Dublin, much of the donations for the sisters was expended on food and clothing for the poor.
 In 1897, the sisters extended their efforts to Kingstown; several trained at St. Michael's Hospital.
 A house was established in Ballyfermot in 1952.
 In 1978 the sisters moved from Kingstown to Ballybrack, where they continued their public health nursing and pastoral work.
 In 1899, six sisters established a house in Cork.

 In 1946 the congregation divided into provinces.
 In 1949, four sisters from Dublin established a community at Holywell, followed two years later by one at Llanelli, and in 1958 in Wrexham in Wales.
 The sisters in Wrexham trained at Maelor Hospital.
 The sisters also established a community in the Diocese of Dunedin, New Zealand.

-In 1949 they incorporated the Servas dos Pobres of Portugal and in 1962 the Little Sisters of Champs, founded in 1844 in Gandalou (Tarn-et-Garonne) by.
-Rev. Jean-Baptiste Marie Delpech (1807–1887).
+In 1949 they incorporated the Servas dos Pobres of Portugal and in 1962 the Little Sisters of Champs, founded in 1844 in Gandalou (Tarn-et-Garonne) by Jean-Baptiste Marie Delpech (1807–1887).

-On April 19, 1891, at the invitation of Archbishop Michael Corrigan, seven sisters arrived in New York City, the expense of their passage borne by a group of charitable American women.
+On April 19, 1891, at the invitation of Michael Corrigan, the Archbishop of New York, seven sisters arrived in New York City, the expense of their passage borne by a group of charitable American women.
 At first the sisters stayed with the Bon Secours Sisters.
 Within two months, one of the eight, succumbed to typhoid fever, contracted while nursing the sick.
-A year later they opened a house on E. Fifteenth St. A second house was opened in 1900 on W. 130th St. Initially settling in the Lower East Side, by the 1950s they had moved to Yorkville caring for families on the East Side, in Harlem and in the South Bronx.
+A year later they opened a house on E. Fifteenth St. A second house was opened in 1900 on W. 130th St. Initially settling on the Lower East Side, by the 1950s they had moved to Yorkville, caring for families on the East Side, in Harlem and in the South Bronx.

 In 1993 there was a split in the Italian province, part of which formed the new congregation of the Sisters of Charity of the Assumption (S.C.A.).